What is Marine or Ocean Pollution?

 The lethal metals that are discharged into the water are consumed by animals.
 And therefore, there is a huge change in their tissues, reproduction, behavior, biochemistry, and growth due to metal consumption.
 In this article, we are going to discuss the causes and effects of marine pollution, and policies or laws that have been surpassed to prevent it.

-Different Ways of how Marine Pollution occurs?
+Different causes of Ocean & Marine Pollution

 In several ways, the input sources of marine pollution into the ecosystem can be identified.
 There are mainly five types of inputs for the pollution and they are: